Table of Contents

 Hidden Costs to Watch Out For

-When calculating your total web hosting cost, it is important to look beyond the headline price.
-There are several additional expenses that can catch you off guard.
+The advertised web hosting cost is not always the full picture.
+There are several additional expenses that can catch website owners off guard.

 Domain Name Registration